 The turbocharged and intercooled engine found in the 2.5GT is just what this car needs.
 The "whoosh" of power that occurs when the turbo begins making boost is addictive, a characteristic that even the most cautious drivers can enjoy tremendously.

 Where the first generation Impreza had a quirky but lovable look, the newest version seems a bit cliche.
-With more than a passing resemblance to the 2004-2009 Mazda MAZDA3, the 2009 Impreza 2.5i five door is now dangerously close to lacking identity.
-The Outback and GT trims spice things up considerably, with larger wheels and more body cladding to banish the bland.
-And, while many may have considered previous generations homely, they were without question recognizably Subaru.
-On the plus side, the Impreza's all-wheel drive offers year-round security and many trims feature such useful winter necessities as heated side mirrors and windshield wiper de-icers.
+With more than a passing resemblance to the first generation Mazda MAZDA3, the 2010 Impreza 2.5i wagon is now dangerously close to lacking identity.
+The Outback Sport and GT trims spice things up considerably, with larger wheels and more body cladding to banish the bland; oddly, Subaru has opted not to offer the Impreza's navigation system on the Outback Sport.
+On the plus side, the Impreza's all-wheel drive offers year-round security and many trims offer such useful winter necessities as heated side mirrors and windshield wiper de-icer.

-The laundry list of standard equipment for this car is, for the most part, par for the course in 2009 vehicles.
+The laundry list of standard equipment for this car is, for the most part, par for the course in 2010 vehicles.
 Of note is standard Symmetrical All-Wheel Drive, a feature not found in most of the competition, even optionally.
-Other standard features include an AM/FM/CD audio system, cruise control and remote keyless entry.
-The 2.5i Premium adds 16-inch alloy wheels, a power moonroof, 10 speaker audio with six-disc CD/MP3 changer and a leather-wrapped steering wheel with audio controls.
-The Outback Sport adds 17-inch wheels, heated seats and exterior body cladding, while the 2.5GT gains 17-inch sport wheels, tilt/telescoping steering wheel, automatic climate control and a power glass moonroof.
+Other standard features include an AM/FM stereo with single CD, cruise control and remote keyless entry.
+The 2.5i Premium adds 16-inch alloy wheels, a power sunroof, 10 speaker audio with six-disc CD/MP3 changer and a leather-wrapped steering wheel with audio controls.
+The Outback Sport adds 17-inch wheels, heated seats and exterior body cladding, while the 2.5GT gains 17-inch sport wheels, tilt/telescoping steering wheel, automatic climate control and a power moonroof.
 All Imprezas include front side- and front and rear side-impact airbags, Incline Start Assist (manual transmission), traction and stability control and four-wheel anti-lock disc brakes.

-The 2.5i is available with Subaru's Premium Package, while all models can be fitted with the Satellite Radio and Navigation package.
+The 2.5i Premium offers the Special Edition Package that adds a power moonroof, fog lamps and the All Weather Package featuring heated seats, side mirrors and windshield wiper de-icer.
+Premium models with automatic transmission can be outfitted with Subaru's navigation unit, while all models can be fitted with the Satellite Radio or iPod integration unit.
 Most options are bundled into dealer installed accessories and include items such as a stereo upgrade (tweeters and a powered subwoofer), additional cup holders, an iPod tray and various cargo and roof rack attachments.

 170 horsepower @ 6000 rpm